 My ex wife is taking me to court.
 My second child was born after our divorce , we never had agreement signed for child support.
 I've been paying for my first child all this time through the court order and gave money towards my second child's needs, but now after 11 years she wants back...
 Read more »

 she is not entitled to back child support for the second child.
 First she has to prove it is your child. if she wanted support she should have filed a petition for determination of parental rights to have you determined as the father.

 My dad recently passed, his estranged wife has served me with an eviction notice.
 For the last 4 years I have lived with my Dad and been his sole care taker (I moved my entire family into his home to care for him).
 I am even his proxy for VA and SSI.
 He started the divorce proceedings but because...
 Read more »

 First you need to see if he left a will. if so did he name a personal representative, if he did it was probably his wife unless he changed his will after filing for divorce.
 Second you need to check how the real estate was held ie joint tenants or tenants in common.
 If joint tenants as most people...Read more »

 DHHS became involved due to my bf's criminal record.
 He has nothing against children.
 My son is 11 has been with me all his life.
 I gave his dad sole R&R so DHHS would leave.
 My son refuses to live with his dad.
 He wants to runaway and has become really depressed.
-What repracations am I looking at...
+What repracations am I...
 Read more »

 you can file a motion to modify the order giving the father sole parental rights to change the contact provisions and primary residence etc. you will have to show something has changed since the order giving sole rights to dad.
 That would be your son's reaction to living with his dad.
-Of course if...Read more »
+Of...Read more »

 It is hard to tell you exactly what your options are without seeing the divorce judgment but generally spousal support awards can be modified if there has been a substantial change of circumstances. if you elect to retire and that decision is reasonable, especially if you have health problems or...Read more »